mrocklin/pymarkdown/README.md

 There is none!
 This is a single-weekend project.
 Use at your own risk.
 Please contribute and take this project over.

+Honestly what I've learned is that this isn't that hard and that a lot of people really want this.
+If you're reading this then I encourage you to extend or reinvent this project to make it better.

 TODO